Modern display of the Confederate battle flag: NASCAR

 The American auto racing sanctioning body NASCAR, which has roots in the Southern United States and has many fans who fly the Confederate flag at campsites, has previously prevented the Sons of Confederate Veterans organization from sponsoring cars bearing the flag twice in 1993 (intended to be driven by Clay Young) and 2009 (intended to be driven by James Hylton in an ARCA race during that year's Speedweeks).
 ARCA also banned the sponsorship after the SCV planned to run the planned sponsorship on a stand-alone ARCA event.

 Following the Charleston shooting, NASCAR supported Governor Haley's decision to remove the Confederate flag from the South Carolina State House.
-In addition, NASCAR chairman Brian France vowed that the members of NASCAR's sanctioning body would not associate themselves with the flag and they also wanted to eliminate the flag from races.
-NASCAR Sprint Cup Series drivers and teammates Dale Earnhardt Jr. and Jeff Gordon, along with team owner and former NBA player Brad Daugherty (at the time the only African-American team owner in NASCAR), also supported eliminating the Confederate flag from racing events.
-Prior to the Coke Zero 400 race at Daytona International Speedway on July 5, 2015, the track announced fans can voluntarily exchange Confederate flags for American flags.
-On July 2, 2015, the NASCAR tracks issued a joint statement calling for fans to refrain from flying the Confederate flag at races, but many fans still continued the practice.
+In addition, NASCAR chairman Brian France vowed that the members of NASCAR's sanctioning body would not associate themselves with the flag and aimed to eliminate it from races.
+NASCAR Sprint Cup Series drivers Dale Earnhardt Jr. and Jeff Gordon, along with team owner Brad Daugherty, also supported eliminating the Confederate flag from racing events.
+Prior to the Coke Zero 400 race at Daytona International Speedway on July 5, 2015, the track announced fans could voluntarily exchange Confederate flags for American flags.
+On July 2, 2015, NASCAR tracks issued a joint statement calling for fans to refrain from flying the flag at races, though many fans continued the practice.
 On June 10, 2020, amid the George Floyd protests, NASCAR announced that it would no longer permit the display of Confederate flags at its events.